 name: The name of the feature, i.e. the 6-character code or CamelCase code identifying the feature type (as defined in the Feature Concept Dictionary).
 The definition, and isAbstract of the feature are recorded in the Feature Concept Dictionary so do not need to be included in attributes.

-legalStatusType: This attribute used to differentiate between the legal status of particular features.

-context: This attribute describes the legal or administrative aspects of the feature object.
+context: This attribute describes the administrative aspects of the feature object.

 releasabilityType: This attribute is optionally used to differentiate between releasability status for particular features.